Shafiyullah/python-log-analyzer/README.md

 # python-log-analyzer

 This is a basic log file analyzer.
-You can use to analyze the log file.
+You can use to analyze log and text files.
 This Project still development phase.
 Don't use it when if don't know how it works.